zhenning/riak_wiki/pages/Riak/Operations/Inspecting-a-Node.md

 </table>

-## GET_FSM Siblings
+## GET_FSM_Siblings
-GET_FSM Sibling Stats offer a count of the number of siblings encountered by this node on the occasion of a GET request.
+GET_FSM_Sibling Stats offer a count of the number of siblings encountered by this node on the occasion of a GET request.
+These are one-minute stats.

-Sample GET_FSM Sibling Counters:
+Sample GET_FSM_Sibling Counters:

 <table>
 	<tr><td>node_get_fsm_siblings_mean</td><td>Mean number of siblings encountered of all GETs by this node within the last minute</td>